techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 void LoadVideoFromFile(string path, function callback)
 ```

-Loads a texture / audio clip / video from the disk, respectively.
+Loads a texture / sound / video from the disk, respectively.
 These methods are asynchronous and may take a few frames to complete.
 To receive the loaded resource, pass in a callback that will be called when the loading is complete.
 The callback will be called with 2 parameters: a [`Status`](#class-status) object, and the resource object (if status is OK):

 * `UnityEngine.Texture2D` for texture
-* `UnityEngine.AudioClip` for audio
+* `FmodSoundWrap` for audio
 * [`VideoElement`](#class-themeapivideoelement) for video

 ```